Biology Homework Chapter 16: Prokaryotes

 - 16.2 Two criteria are used to classify prokaryotes: shapes and cell wall composition.
 Shapes fall into three groups: spherical cells are cocci, rod-shaped cells are bacilli, and spiral-shaped cells are spirochetes.
-Cell wall composition depends on petidoglycan sugar polymers, which respond differently to Gram stain, allowin us to to group bacteria into "gram-positive" and "gram-negative" groups.
+Cell wall composition depends on peptidoglycan sugar polymers, which respond differently to Gram stain, allowing us to to group bacteria into "gram-positive" and "gram-negative" groups.
 Extensions called flagella (long, naked protein structure) and fimbriae (short and hairlike) can also be used to identify bacteria.

 Prokaryotes use their projecting structures to sense their environment, transfer materials, and move in their aquatic environments.

 - 16.3 Because of their rapid rate of reproduction through binary fission, and the simplicity of their DNA circlet, prokaryotes with favorable mutations can expand into their environment and out-compete their predecessors, or "convert" them by passing the new DNA sequences as plasmids through pili transfers.
 Endospore coats enable prokaryotes to survive periods of drought, and in some species, filaments seek out water and nutrients between soil particles.